Dear GCC Community,

 - If you have a persistent cough, you can wear a facemask to prevent spread to others, regardless of illness type.

 - Consider the necessity of your travels over spring break, especially if it involves crossing borders.

 - Keep in mind that as we are in the midst of normal flu season, should you attempt to enter another country or to re-enter the U.S. with a fever, you could experience difficulties even if you are not sick with the coronavirus.

 - If you travel to an area that has a risk of contagious disease and are concerned about symptoms upon your return to campus, please call the Zerbe Health and Wellness Center at 724-458-3850.

 We will continue to monitor the situation and will implement protocols in accordance with guidance from the U.S. Centers for Disease Control and Prevention if needed.
 We are also working closely with the Pennsylvania Department of Health and will continue to communicate any updates and/or best practices for prevention so as to assure the wellbeing of our students, faculty and staff.

 For the most up-to-date information about 2019-nCoV, visit the U.S. Centers for Disease Control and Prevention website.

-Vice President for Student Life and Learning
+Student Life & Learning